A scalable estimator of higher-order information in complex dynamical systems: Optimisation algorithm for

 Hence, this enables us to parametrise the optimisation set $\Delta_P$ by a correlation Cholesky factor, $L^Q_{XX}$, and a Cholesky factor with fixed diagonal, $L^Q_{YY}$.
 In turn, these can be easily mapped to a vector of real numbers~\cite{leger2023parametrization}.

 In conclusion, starting from a point in a high-dimensional real space, we map the real numbers to $L_{XX}^Q$ and $L_{YY}^Q$, calculate $L^Q$ and thus $\Sigma^Q$, and finally compute $I_Q(\bX; \bY)$.
 Since all these maps are differentiable, we can perform the optimisation using standard gradient-based approaches.
+For additional clarity, we provide in Algorithm~\ref{alg:W-minimisation} a synthetic pseudocode for the minimisation algorithm described above.